GrACE: Generation using Associated Code Edits: Exploiting Associated Edits

 \subsection{Fine-tuning LLMs}

-We now describe how we create fine-tuned models for predicting code update {\em{with and without}} associated edits.

-Our starting point was the \codet-\textsc{base} model~\cite{codet5,codet5_coderl}, which is a pre-trained encoder-decoder Transformer model.
+We now describe how we create fine-tuned models for predicting code updates {\em{with and without}} associated edits.
+We started with the \codet-\textsc{base} model~\cite{codet5,codet5_coderl}, a pre-trained encoder-decoder Transformer model.
 This base model was trained on CodeSearchNet~\cite{codesearchnet} that contains source code in 6 common programming languages, extended with two additional C/C\# datasets from BigQuery~\cite{bigquery1}.
 We further fine-tuned several variants of this model on the task of predicting code edits (see Table~\ref{tab:models}).
-There are two versions of each variant -- one that is fine-tuned using the given associated edits and one that predicts code updates based just on the current version of the code.
+There are two versions of each variant -- one that is fine-tuned using the given associated edits and one that only uses the current version of the code.
 The two types of fine-tuning use the same dataset and base model weights, the only difference being how the data was prepared.
 The variants are discussed in detail in Section~\ref{sec:setup}.

-We prepare data for fine-tuning by turning each training example into a prompt, as shown in Figure~\ref{fig:ft_prompt}.
-Note that we adapt the \codet tokenizer by adding additional special tokens that are used in the data format above, namely \linecode{ <Prefix>, </Prefix>, <Suffix>, </Suffix>, <CurrentEdit>, </CurrentEdit>, <CtxEdit>, </CtxEdit>, <Edit>, </Edit>, <After>, </After>, <Before>, </Before>}.
-Given this prompt, we formulate the training as a masked span prediction task where we replace the contents between \linecode{<After>} and \linecode{</After>} under \linecode{<CurrentEdit>} with a sentinel token and ask the model to predict the masked span.
+We prepare data for fine-tuning by turning each training example into the \grace prompt, as shown in Figure~\ref{fig:ft_prompt}.
+We adapt the \codet tokenizer by adding special tokens: \linecode{ <Prefix>, </Prefix>, <Suffix>, </Suffix>, <CurrentEdit>, </CurrentEdit>, <CtxEdit>, </CtxEdit>, <Edit>} \linecode{</Edit>, <After>, </After>, <Before>, </Before>}.
+We formulate the training as a masked span prediction task where we replace the contents between \linecode{<After>} and \linecode{</After>} under \linecode{<CurrentEdit>} with a sentinel token and ask the model to predict the masked span.

-In the prompt format shown in Figure~\ref{fig:ft_prompt}, the current edit is written out first and it is followed by the associated edits.
-This style ensures that if the prompt gets bigger than what can fit in the input to the model, then the tokens from the associated edits are pruned.
-We also experimented with variants where certain associated edits were placed before the current edit and some after depending on where they occurred spatially.
-Most such changes did not cause any significant change in our experimental observations.